Nick Amaro

-Nicolas Amaro is a fictional character on the NBC police procedural drama Law & Order: Special Victims Unit, portrayed by Danny Pino.
-Amaro is a detective with the Manhattan SVU at the 16th Precinct of the New York City Police Department.
+Nicolas Fiorello Amaro Jr. is a fictional character on the NBC police procedural drama Law & Order: Special Victims Unit, portrayed by Danny Pino.
+Amaro was a detective with the Manhattan SVU at the 16th Precinct of the New York City Police Department and later a Biophysics doctorate student.

 Background

 Amaro is of Cuban and Italian descent.
 His father, Nicolas Amaro Sr. (Armand Assante), was abusive to both his mother and him, and later fled to Miami, Florida.
 Amaro attributes his firm belief in divorce to watching his mother, Cesaria (Nancy Ticotin), suffer through her marriage.
 Amaro testifies against his father when Nicolas is accused of beating his new fiancée, Gabriela (Katty Velasquez), but the elder Amaro is acquitted.
 After the trial, Amaro and his father make a tentative reconciliation.

 Amaro is fluent in Spanish and has some knowledge of Latin.
 He is married at the start of his tenure with SVU, and has a young daughter named Zara (Alison Fernandez).
 His wife, Maria (Laura Benanti), is stationed overseas for a year, reporting in Iraq, and their marriage is strained by her deployment.
 In the Season 14 premiere, she reveals to Amaro that she is accepting a job in Washington, D.C., and following an argument, they separate.

 Amaro questions if Maria is suffering from PTSD, and expresses his regret that he did not try harder to understand what she was going through.
 Maria offers to reconcile with Amaro if he moves to California with her and Zara.
 He ultimately refuses to do so, however.

 It is implied throughout Amaro's tenure on the show that he is in a sexual relationship with his partner, Det.
 Amanda Rollins (Kelli Giddish).
 In the episode "Reasonable Doubt", he comes out of a shower in Rollins' apartment, implying that they had been intimate.
 In "Holden's Manifesto", a murder suspect asks them if they are sleeping together; they do not answer the question, and change the subject.

-He also has a son with a former girlfriend, Cynthia Mancheno (Andrea Navedo), named Gil (Jaden Matthew Rodriguez), whom he meets for the first time in the episode "Undercover Blue".
+He also has a son with a former lover, Cynthia Mancheno (Andrea Navedo), named Gil (Jaden Matthew Rodriguez), whom he meets for the first time in the episode "Undercover Blue".